Skip to content

 The point for families is that this is a full home, not a bolt-on.
 It is built new, to the same standards as any dwelling, which is exactly why it works so well for parents or adult children who want their own front door.

-The line comes down to size, siting and who lives there.
 In Brisbane, a secondary dwelling up to 80 square metres (100 in rural areas) and within 20 metres of the main house is generally accepted development, which means it can often proceed without a planning application if it meets the relevant code.
 Build it larger, place it further away, or rent it to a separate household, and you move into dual occupancy, which typically needs a development application.

 Queensland also changed the rules in 2022 so a secondary dwelling can now be rented to anyone, not only family.
 The planning detail sits with your council and can turn on your zone and overlays, so it is worth confirming early.
 The Queensland Government sets out the current position on secondary dwellings, and your block's specifics can be checked through Brisbane City Council's City Plan online.